 - 3-week programmes include three courses, each lasting one week

-Course 1 (the order in which the courses are taken may vary)
+Each KE course has a major and a minor.
+The order in which the courses are taken may vary.

-Specialist subject – students choose one of these:
+Specialist (academic) subject – students choose one of these:

-- Applying to university – Five one-hour sessions to help students get a head start:
+- University focus – Applying to university: three one-hour sessions to help students get a head start: